Antonio-Iijima/alvin/README.md

 # Functions

-The implementation of functions is one of the most fundamental and interesting  aspects of any programming language that does it at all. $\text{ALVIN}$ is no exception.
+The implementation of functions is one of the most fundamental and interesting  aspects of any programming language that does it at all. $\text{Alvin}$ is no exception.

 ## Declaration